jckpn/lboro-comp-vision-notes/Computer Vision.md

 - Another simple but powerful texture descriptor
 - Describes the relationship of a pixel with its 8 direct neighbours
 - Encodes the result into a binary pattern
-- The resulting information can then be summarised into a histogram by ==…==
+- The resulting information can then be summarised into a histogram by counting the number of occurrences of each pattern

 ### Calculating LBPs